oracle/weblogic-azure/_includes/sub-template-advanced-usage.md

-We have an [Azure Marketplace offer](https://portal.azure.com/?feature.customPortal=false#create/oracle.20210620-wls-on-aks20210620-wls-on-aks) that makes it easy to get started with WebLogic Server on Azure.
+Oracle and Microsoft maintain an [Azure Marketplace offer](https://portal.azure.com/?feature.customPortal=false#create/oracle.20210620-wls-on-aks20210620-wls-on-aks) that makes it easy to get started with WebLogic Server on Azure.
 For complete documentation on the offer, see [the user guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/aks/).

 If you need to go beyond the capabilities of the Azure Marketplace offer, this guidance enables several advanced features.
 The following features and more are possible.